-Equity capital in this Guide refers to equity invested in unquoted private companies1.
+Equity capital in this guide refers to equity invested in unquoted private companies1.
 It is not a loan, it is an investment.

-The investor buys shares in your company in exchange for a cash injection.
-It is unsecured and is permanent capital in your company.
-The investor shares the risks and rewards with you.
+You buy shares in a company in exchange for a cash injection.
+It is unsecured and is permanent capital in a company.
+You share the risks and rewards with the other shareholders.